howardxu4/myCalendar/README.md

 * create a callback function with argument year, month, day API
 * call the myCalendar object init method with three parameter:
 <br/> 1.   name of variable that hold the myCalendar object
-<br/> 2.   the reference of element of div tag in document for show calendar
+<br/> 2.   the reference of element of tag in document for show calendar
 <br/> 3.   the reference of callback function for get selecting date
 * call myCalendar object toggle method to show/hide the calendar
+* call myCalendar object setPos method to change relative position
+* detail sample refer to myCalendar.htm